-You will need to have a blood test before you start treatment and regularly throughout your treatment.
+You may need to have blood tests while you are receiving this treatment.
 Your doctor or nurse will tell you when to have these blood tests.

 Other medications given during this treatment

 • Calcium and vitamin D supplements: you may be given some calcium and vitamin D tablets.
 Your doctor or nurse will tell you how and when to take these.